shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions : Creates a directory with mode set to 751 13-change_group : Changes group owner to school for file hello 100-change_owner_and_group : Change files owner to vincent and group to staff
+12-directory_permissions : Creates a directory with mode set to 751 13-change_group : Changes group owner to school for file hello 100-change_owner_and_group : Change files owner to vincent and group to staff 101-symbolic_link_permissions : Change symblic link owner to vincent and group to staff